-2.3.2 Kalman Filter
+2.3.2 Kalman Filter for Linear Model with Drift

 The linear model with drift in the previous section had the disadvantage that the covariates t_k occurred explicitly in the model specification.
 The problem with this is that when we get more and more measurements, the parameter t_k grows without a bound.
 Thus the conditioning of the problem also gets worse in time.
 For practical reasons it also would be desirable to have time-invariant model, that is, a model which is not dependent on the absolute time, but only on the relative positions of states and measurements in time.